-Variable payments depend on the future performance of the lessee or on the usage of the asset.
-Examples of other payments include residual value guarantees or termination penalties.

-2. Right-to-Use Lease Agreement Future Payments (state agency is lessee) - Principal and Interest to Maturity:
+- Revenue in excess depend on the future performance of the lessee or on the usage of \$100,000 for any individual right-to-use lease agreement contracts that were not capitalized the asset.
+Examples of other payments include residual value guarantees or termination penalties. - 2.
+Right-to-Use Lease Agreement Future Payments (state agency is lessee) Principal and Interest to Maturity: